spech66/materialize-bp-hugo-theme/README.md

 This theme uses Hugos `feature/cover` name method to set the optimized feature image.
 The image named `*feature*` or `*cover*` is used for the posts featured image and get resized.
 This will also be in the Twitter Cards and Open Graph block.

 The header image is automatically added if there is a file called `*feature*` or `*cover*`.
-The first wildcard is prefered over the second one.
+The first wildcard is preferred over the second one.
 If there are multiple images the first one is used.

 ```yaml
 # Site Config toml